gsoulavy/stacks-dotnet-cqrs/README.md

 Also the object(s) from your application that you want to store in DynamoDB have to conform to the [Object Persistence Model](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DotNetSDKHighLevel.html).
 That means your object and its fields will need to have certain attribute annotations like `[DynamoDBTable("Menu")]` etc.

 **IMPORTANT:** The DynamoDB table must have the same name as your Domain.
-If your domain is `Menu` then table created in AWS has to have the same name.
+If your domain is `Menu` then the table created in AWS has to have the same name.

 Relevant documentation pages that you can follow to set up your profile: